kazumov/embedded-sql-and-regex/README.md

 var expression = /https?:\/\/(www\.)?[-a-zA-Z0-9@:%._\+~#=]{2,256}\.[a-z]{2,6}\b([-a-zA-Z0-9@:%_\+.~#?&//=]*)/gi;

 ```
-The marker `http` may give hint about the source, but it is impossible to recognize the details of the rest.
+The marker `http` may give a hint about the source of expression, but it is impossible to recognize the details of the rest of expression string.

 # The solution